stanford-cs149/asst3/cloud_readme.md

 sudo su - ubuntu
 ~~~~

 11. Then open the ssh config file `.ssh/authorized_keys` using your favorite editor.
 We will use `nano` as an example.
-You should see there's already a key in this file.
+You might see there's already a key in this file.
 Add your key in a new line like the following. **The new line should start with only one "ssh-rsa"**.
 Save the file and exit after you finished editing.
 ![ip](handout/authorized_keys.png?raw=true)

 12. Now we have completed our key pair setup.
 Find your instance's IP address in the console.
 After starting your Lightsail instance, you can find its IP address here.
 Try refresh the page if its empty.